-After-School Tutorials
+Before and After-School Tutorials

-Tutorials are normally conducted Monday-Thursday from 3:00-3:30 p.m.
+Tutorials are normally conducted Monday-Thursday from 7:30-8:30 a.m. and from 3:20-3:50 p.m.
 As a courtesy to all faculty and students, all students not attending tutorials are required to do the following:

-- Leave the building corridors quietly and quickly after 3:00 dismissal or remain quiet and have orderly conduct if remaining inside the building corridors. - Students who are noisy or rowdy inside the building corridors during tutorials are subject to disciplinary action.
+- If arriving at school before the first period warning bell at 8:20 a.m., students may report to the library for proctored, quiet study hall or study quietly in O'Connor or Welder Halls. - Leave the building corridors quietly and quickly after 3:20 dismissal or remain quiet and have orderly conduct if remaining inside the building corridors. - Students who are noisy or rowdy inside the building corridors during tutorials are subject to disciplinary action.